flass/pantagruel/README.md

                        A single-quoted, semicolon-delimited string containing variable definitions must be provided.
                        Default is equivalent to providing the following string:
                           'cladesupp=70 ; subcladesupp=35 ; criterion=bs ; withinfun=median'

+    -g|--genefam_list Path to gene family list file.
+Resticts the computation of gene trees and all subsequent analyses to a list of gene families.
+                        This impacts all task from 06 and forward.
+The list has to be one gene family identifier per line.
+                        Gene family ids have to refer to existing ones in the database, and therefore can only be defined after the running of task 02.
+                        It is therefore advised to first run the pipeline up to task 02 (or equally up to 05) without this option, and then to to set this paramter for the downstream computations.
+                        This can be done by editing the value of 'genefamlist' variable in the configuration file or by using: pantagruel --refresh -g genelist init  (note it is important that -g option be placed after the --refresh option)
+                        Reverting to the exhaustive computation behavior can be done similarly by setting 'genefamlist' variable to an empty value or by using: pantagruel --refresh -g '' init

 # for any Pantagruel command calls: